Input-to-state stabilization of linear systems under data-rate constraints: Main result

 \section{Main result}

-The control objective is to stabilize the system defined in Section~\ref{ssec:pre-sys} under the information constraint described in Section~\ref{ssec:pre-info} in a robust sense.
-Specifically, we aim to achieve \emph{input-to-state stability (ISS)}, originally introduced in \cite{Sontag1989}.
-The theorem below adopts a characterization of ISS from \cite{SontagWang1996}; see also \cite[Sec.~10.4]{Isidori1999} \begin{thm} Consider the linear system \eqref{eq:lin}.
+The control objective is to stabilize the system defined in Section~\ref{ssec:pre-sys} under the information structure described in Section~\ref{ssec:pre-info} in a robust sense.
+Specifically, we aim to establish an \emph{input-to-state stability (ISS)} \cite{Sontag1989} property with respect to the disturbance.
+The theorem below adopts a characterization of ISS from \cite{SontagWang1996}; see also \cite[Sec.~II]{LiberzonNesic2007}. \begin{thm} Consider the linear system \eqref{eq:lin}.
 Suppose that Assumptions~\ref{ass:stabilizable} and~\ref{ass:data-rate} hold.
-Then there exists a communication and control strategy that renders the closed-loop system input-to-state stable, that is, the following holds: there exist functions $ \gamma_1, \gamma_2, \gamma_3 \in \KInf $ such that for any initial condition $ x_0 \in \R^{n_x} $ and any disturbance $ d(\cdot) $, the solution satisfies
+Then there exists a communication and control strategy that yields the following ISS property with respect to the disturbance: there exist functions $ \gamma_1, \gamma_2, \gamma_3 \in \KInf $ such that, for any initial condition $ x_0 \in \R^{n_x} $ and any disturbance $ d(\cdot) $, the closed-loop solution satisfies

 and